 The model CSP-888/889 (Navy name) was later adjusted and then called CSP-2900.
-This series of challenges deals with the unmodified version CSP-889.
-Soon there will be a series of challenges for the modified version CSP-2900.
+This series of challenges deals with the modified version CSP-2900.

 Introduction (2/2)

 The SIGABA encrypts and decrypts with a set of five rotors, and implements irregular stepping, with two additional sets of rotors generating a pseudo-random stepping sequence.
 Its full keyspace, as used during WWII, was in the order of $2^{95.6}$.
 It is believed that the German codebreaking services were not able to make any inroads into the cryptanalysis of SIGABA.